carlynorama/UnsafeWrapCSampler/README.md

         })
     }
 ```
-There is now even a `.loadUnaligned(fromByteOffset:,as:)` that will come in super handy for parsing data protocols in which the data may not be (aligned)[https://developer.ibm.com/articles/pa-dalign/].
+The newish `.loadUnaligned(fromByteOffset:,as:)` option will come in super handy for parsing data protocols in which the data may not be aligned](https://developer.ibm.com/articles/pa-dalign/).

 ```swift
     public func processUnalignedData<T>(data:Data, as type:T.Type, offsetBy offset:Int = 0) -> T {